 Figure Out How Much You Have

-Heres one for you, dont forget about money you already have available.
-For instance, if you have a nest egg, such as a Roth IRA, you may decide purchasing your home is important enough to merit tapping into your long-term savings.
+Heres one for you, dont forget about the money you already have available.
+For instance, if you have a nest egg, such as a Roth IRA, you may decide to purchase your home is important enough to merit tapping into your long-term savings.
 And while youre considering options, think about just what time of year is the best one for making that home investment.

 Electronic saving can be a useful method for first-time home buyers.
 If you never actually touch the money youre putting aside, it can be easier to live without.
 Check with your employer about the possibility of having your electronically-transferred salary divide between two bank accounts.
 And then talk to your bank about setting up a dedicated account that can accept those deposits.